immense/immybot-documentation/ncentral-integration-setup.md

 N-Able themselves have an [offical short guide for doing this we recommend following](https://documentation.n-able.com/N-central/userguide/Content/User_Management/Role%20Based%20Permissions/role_based_permissions_create_APIuser.htm) for this part, but here is a recap:

 1. Create a new "ImmyBot" user in the instance with the "ImmyBot" role applied.
+2. Set a password (it is required for now but the api team is working on removing this)
 2. Under "API Access", ensure "Api-Only User" is checked. <u>2FA MUST be disabled for the API User!</u>
 3. Save the new ImmyBot user, and press the "Generate JSON Web Token" button.
 Copy this value somewhere for later.

+**IMPORTANT** - Right now, the password for the api user needs to be reset every 90 days.
+Your integration will stop working if you do not reset the password.
+The api team has also mentioned they are looking to remove this functionality for api users.

 ## Add the necessary 'RunScript' Automation Policy